 Generally used for topical analgesic and antipuritic

-The clippings, roots and wood chips of the camphor tree are processed to produce camphor crystals and camphor oil.
 In addition to the aromatic quality of camphor, it is used medicinally in massage compounds, lip salve and inhalants.
-The camphor tree is native to eastern Asia and is a close relative of the cinnamon tree.
-The sturdy tree has glossy dark green aromatic leaves.
-The wood repels insects, moths, and is very durable against the erosion of salt air.
-In days gone by, the wood was used by sailors to moth-proof their clothes.
-Camphor is extracted from the wood by steam distillation, which yields transparent crystals.
-More recently an extraction from the leaves has also produced camphor crystals.
-The camphor oil is an agent which eases bruises, inflammations, and joint pains.
+Camphor repels insects, moths, and is very durable against the erosion of salt air.
+In days gone by, it was used by sailors to moth-proof their clothes.
+The camphor mixed in oil bases is an agent which eases bruises, inflammations, and joint pains.

 General: Starting reagent for organic syntheses.
 Odorant and flavorant in moth repellent.
 Plasticizer in cosmetics.
 Preservative.